lovchenkov/earley-algorithm/README.md

 ababaaabbb
 ```

-You can also see detailed logs in `log`.
+In case of -v flag you can see detailed logs in `log`.